Shared-Reality-Lab/IMAGE-Monarch/README.md

 ### How do I use the application?
 The application UI visually appears as shown below:

-DOWN: Lowers all the raised pins
+**DOWN**: Lowers all the raised pins \
-UP: Raises the pins of the next available layer of the tactile graphic.
+**UP**: Raises the pins of the next available layer of the tactile graphic.
 You can loop through the sequence of layers in the tactile graphic by repeatedly pressing the UP button.
 (After you press the UP button, the pins corresponding to the layer are raised almost instantly.
 However, there is a lag in loading the TTS labels associated with the objects in each layer.
-A ping will play when the TTS labels are successfully loaded.)
+A ping will play when the TTS labels are successfully loaded.) \
-DebugView: Shows/hides the debug view i.e. the visual display of the pins.
+**DebugView**: Shows/hides the debug view i.e. the visual display of the pins. \
-Text Fields: The two text fields help you to make dynamic server requests for the map of any desired POI.
-You will need to enter the latitude and longitude coordinates of the POI in the first and second text fields respectively.
+**Text Fields**: The two text fields help you to make dynamic server requests for the map of any desired POI.
+You will need to enter the latitude and longitude coordinates of the POI in the first and second text fields respectively. \
-GET MAP!: Sends a request to the server for the latitude and longitude coordinates of the POI entered in the text fields.
+**GET MAP!**: Sends a request to the server for the latitude and longitude coordinates of the POI entered in the text fields.

 Use the directional buttons on the Monarch to navigate through the buttons and fields on the UI.
 Press the 'confirm' button to click on a button.
 Use the Up and Down arrows on the device to navigate between the files in the target directory.